Pet Insurance for Cats: Why You Need It and How To Compare Policies

 As you know, you can't predict when something is going to happen.
 In fact, if you're like me, difficult times usually catch you totally by surprise.
 Cats, in particular, are famous for appearing fine one day and very sick the next.
 Fortunately, the good news is that while you can't predict the future of your cat's health, you can prepare for it.

-There are a few different ways you can prepare for unexpected pet expenses.
-However, there's probably many other things tugging at your savings and such.
+There are a few different ways you can prepare for unexpected pet expenses, including opening a savings account just for cat care.
+However, there's probably many other things tugging at your savings.
 By far, the easiest method and the way to get the most for your money and have peace-of-mind is to get pet insurance for your cats.

 You have to be careful, however.
 Not all pet insurance policies are created equally.
 Pet care insurance is similar to your own health insurance - many plans have deductibles, maximums, and even co-insurance.